-3.2.6 External Interlock Connector
+3.2.6 External interlock connector

-The TWTA is provided with an external interlock capability via a 15-pin female D-sub connector, J2.
-To enable the high voltage power supply, it is necessary to provide continuity between J2 pins 3 and 4.
+The TWTA is provided with external interlock capability via a 15-pin female D-sub connector, J3.
+To enable the high voltage power supply, it is necessary to provide continuity between J3 pins 3 and 4.
 If the amplifier shuts down because the interlock was opened, it will be necessary to reset the system to return to standby (see System shutdown screen in Section 3.4).
-Users may adopt this interlock feature to turn off the high voltage power supply and disable the RF output either for equipment protection or as a backup for personnel protection.
+In addition, there is an external inhibit capability via the same connector, J3.
+To enable RF ON (beam on), continuity must be provided between J3 pins 10 and 11.
+If continuity is broken, the TWT beam will shut off until continuity is restored.
+No reset is required to return to RF ON.
+Users may adopt the interlock and inhibit features to disable the HPA for either equipment protection or as a backup for personnel protection.